Monkeypox in Spain and Portugal, after Covid we lacked this

 About the symptoms, the most common are fever, headache, muscle aches, back pain, swollen lymph glands, chills, fatigue, as well as rashes on the face and other parts of the body, similar to those of other exempt diseases.

-Additionally, monkeypox can kill up to one out of ten infected patients, but it doesn’t spread easily among people.
+Additionally, monkeypox can kill up to one out of ten infected patients, but it does not spread easily among people.
 It is transmitted via droplets of saliva into the breath during prolonged face-to-face contact or through bodily fluids.

 The first case of monkeypox in humans was recorded in 1970, in the Democratic Republic of the Congo and was subsequently detected in numerous countries in Central and West Africa.
 The virus has become endemic in Nigeria and the DR Congo.
 In 2003 the disease was detected in the United States, with an outbreak following the importation of rodents from Africa, while the first cases in the United Kingdom date back to 2018, with three people infected after the return of a man from Nigeria.